Office of Academic Affiliations

 - Safe Use Guidelines

-- Sharing Identifiable Patient Information with Other Providers
+- Sharing Identifiable Patient Information with Other Providers for Treatment

 - Individual or Third Party Requests for Information Release